NOW IN OUR THIRTY-FOURTH YEAR

 4. SMALL WORLD -- Idina Menzel (WB)

 5. THERE'S NOTHING HOLDIN' ME BACK -- Shawn Mendes (Island/Republic)

-In our thirty-eighth music test of 2016, four new pop releases were tested this week -- but none of them reached our "Recommended" scoring level for Mainstream AC Radio playlists: OPEN DOOR, by a man named Corbette Jackson, on the "Channel Greatness" label.
+In our thirty-second music test of 2017, five new pop releases were tested this week -- and one of them reached our "Recommended" scoring level for Mainstream AC Radio playlists: OPEN DOOR, by a man named Corbette Jackson, on the "Channel Greatness" label.